iremozcann/Digital-Image-Processing/README.md

-# Digital Image Processing Task
+# Digital Image Processing Tasks

 ### Distorting image by blurring in frequency domain
 Take the FFT of your original grayscale image.
 Then blur your photo(using its FFT) with an "n x n" averaging filter in frequency domain.
 If your image has "c" number of columns then